damianc/pattre/README.md

 ## Words

+* - Every word takes a number of occurences as a first parameter.
+It may be omitted and then defaults to `1`.

 | Word | Aliases | Matched stuff |
 |--|--|--|
 | `Letter()` | | any letter from any alphabet |